hack-r/autoLinkedIn/README.md

 # autoLinkedIn

-A simple, imperfect-but-working the Selenium-based freemium UI.vision robot for applying to jobs on LinkedIn.
-It uses only free features of the tool.
+A simple, imperfect-but-working robot for applying to jobs on LinkedIn.
+It uses the Selenium-based freemium tool [UI.vision](https://UI.vision) and leverages only free features of the tool.

 I haven't ported it to Selenium yet myself, as I haven't really had the need.
 Doing so should be easy enough however, and would offer finer-grain control.